 Rust-Oleum makes a good latex paint that can be used on outdoor furniture.

-Do you need to add a sealer or top coat over paint for outdoor furniture?
+Do you need to add a sealer or top coat for outdoor furniture?

 If you buy a good exterior paint, it should be formulated with chemicals create a “weather proof” barrier, therefore not needing a top coat or sealer.